 6. Connect online

-🎮 Join an online forum for people who share your interests.
-When the weather outside is lousy, an online conversation can still brighten your day.
+🎮 Join an online forum for people who share your interests, and find safe spaces for support.
+When the weather outside is lousy, and you’re locked in feeling blue – a meaningful online conversation still has the power to brighten your day.

 7. Chat to coworkers

 The best kind of coworker is one you can talk to.
 Even if office chit-chat is something you’re glad to be free of, you might be surprised how much fun you can have with your team members.

 🧨️ Talk to your colleagues about non-work things.
 Just watched a new movie?
 Ask if anyone else has seen it.
 Hooked on a new video game?
 Perhaps one of your workmates also shares your obsession.
 Remember: there’s more to work than work.